Reasonable Marketing Restrictions

-55 Canadian organizations, and growing, are calling on our governments to restrict food and beverage marketing to children, age 16 and younger.
-Together, we stand behind The Ottawa Principles, a set of definitions, scope and principles meant to guide marketing to kids restrictions in Canada.
-Read more.
+Over 120 organizations and children’s health advocates across the country are calling on our governments to restrict food and beverage marketing to kids.
+Together, we stand behind the Ottawa Principles, a set of definitions and principles meant to guide restrictions in Canada.

-Restricting food and beverage marketing to kids is not the “magic bullet” that will solve the unhealthy eating epidemic in Canada.
-But it is a low-cost, relatively easy and effective action that our governments can take to enable the success of other programs and actions to promote healthy eating.
+Diet-related diseases are anything but simple.
+Legislation to restrict food and beverage marketing to kids is not a magic bullet, but it is a critical component of a multi-pronged strategy to protect children and to support parents who are trying to instill healthy eating habits in their kids.
+It is seen as a relatively easy, low-cost, and effective action that our governments can take to enable the success of other programs and actions to promote healthy eating.

 Other complementary tactics are also needed.
 For instance: